 Size Address

-Unique ID 128 bits 000H - 007H
+SST Unique ID 128 bits 000H - 007H

-User 256 W 100H - 1FFH
+User 248 W 008H - 0FFH

 The user segment of the Security ID can be programmed in several ways.
 For smaller datasets, use the Security ID Word-Program command for word-programming.
 To program larger sets of data more quickly, use the SEC ID Entry command to enter the Secure ID space.
-Once in the Secure ID space, use the Write-Buffer Programming or Bypass Mode feature.
-Note that the Word-Programming command can also be used while in this mode.
+Once in the Secure ID space, for smaller data sets, use the Word-Program command to program data.
+To program larger sets of data more quickly, use the Write-Buffer Programming feature.
+Note that Bypass Mode is not available.